 Outside his practice with Ferrara Law Offices, P.C., Robert F. Ferrara also serves as a Master and presides over approximately fifteen hundred (1,500) cases annually.

-Robert F. Ferrara has also served as faculty lecturer, teaching other lawyers in continuing legal education seminars, for the Pennsylvania Bar Institute (The Continuing Legal Education Arm of the Pennsylvania Bar Association) in Philadelphia, Pennsylvania and Plymouth Meeting, Pennsylvania, and also for the Delaware County Bar Association, in Media Pennsylvania.
+Robert F. Ferrara has also served as faculty lecturer, teaching other lawyers in continuing legal education seminars, for the Pennsylvania Bar Institute (The Continuing Legal Education Arm of the Pennsylvania Bar Association) in Philadelphia, Pennsylvania, Norristown, Pennsylvania and Plymouth Meeting, Pennsylvania, and also for the Delaware County Bar Association, in Media Pennsylvania.

 Academically, Robert F. Ferrara is a 1992 graduate of The Dickinson School of Law of Pennsylvania State University where he distinguished himself from his contemporaries in The Dickinson School of Law’s intra-school competition to represent The Dickinson School of Law, as trial counsel, at the preeminent Tournament of Champions Trial Competition; a nationwide invitational trial tournament between the nation’s best law schools, held in in St. Petersburg, Florida in 1991.

 Ferrara Law Offices, P.C. aggressively represents victims in the greater Philadelphia area with catastrophic injuries.

 Robert F. Ferrara is a Fellow of The Academy of Advocacy and Peer Review rated by Martindale-Hubbell.